 If you are not sure which of these categories your project falls under, then you can take the pre-diagnostic survey.
 You can find the pre-diagnostic survey in the mentor system.
 To do so, go to “create new application,” then select “pre-application survey.”

 New College does not have an independent Institutional Animal Care and Use Committee (IACUC) and therefore utilizes this service via University of South Florida (USF), meaning your application will be routed through the USF system for approval.
-The IACUC Research Compliance Administrator at USF can be contacted at email@example.com and 813.974.7106.
+You may contact the IACUC Research Compliance Administrator at firstname.lastname@example.org and 813.974.7106.
 All resources can be accessed at USF’s IACUC web page.

 New College of Florida seeks to ensure the safety of all human subjects including those projects that may involve the use of biological or physiological studies on humans or on their material acquired from humans.